side-salad/small_analytics_projects/README.md

    - **Highlights**: Data cleaning, exploratory data analysis, and visualizations in Jupyter Notebooks.

 3. **Insurance Churn Analysis**:
-   - **Objective**: Group customers into segments based on purchase patterns and demographic data.
+   - **Objective**: Predict churn rates and provide actionable solutions for an insurance company.
    - **Tools Used**: Excel, SQL, MySQL, Tableau.
    - **Highlights**: Forecasted, queryed, and presented data findings in an interactive dashboard.